UraniumPotato235/zkSNARK_Circuit/README.md

 ![PolyModule3](https://authoring.metacrafters.io/assets/cms/Assessment_b05f6ed658.png?updated_at=2023-02-24T00:00:37.278Z)

+## Requirements

+To successfully complete the Final Challenge, your project should:

+1. Write a correct circuit.circom implementation
+2. Compile the circuit to generate circuit intermediaries
+3. Generate a proof using inputs A=0 B=1
+4. Deploy a solidity verifier to Sepolia or Mumbai Testnet
+5. Call the verifyProof() method on the verifier contract and assert output is true

 ## Circuit Implementation

 The main circuit is defined in the circuit.circom file.
 The circuit consists of three basic gates (AND, OR, and NOT) and a template named Multiplier2.
 The circuit logic for Multiplier2 is as follows: